-Before we begin exploring the ten celebrated meditation techniques highlighted in this article, it will be helpful to differentiate a number of larger overarching meditation categories which the individual techniques fall under.
-While there isn’t a universally agreed upon number of meditation types, each and every meditation technique can be classified into one or more of the four types of meditation practices we will discuss here.
+Before we begin exploring the ten celebrated meditation techniques highlighted in this article, it will be helpful to differentiate a number of larger overarching meditation categories under which the individual techniques fall.
+Some techniques are harder to define than others, like floating, and can fall into more than one category.
+Floating is a less traditional form of meditation, but you can learn the benefits of floating here.
+While there isn’t a universally agreed-upon number of meditation types, each and every meditation technique can be classified into one or more of the four types of meditation practices we will discuss here.
 It should be noted that regardless of the meditation category, or categories, that a practice falls under, there are two primary components to every meditation practice: Mindfulness and Concentration.

 For any meditator, of any experience level, developing and strengthening both mindfulness and concentration is vital for practice and will largely determine the beneficial outcomes they obtain from sitting.
 Bhante Gunaratana, a Sri Lankan Buddhist monk and author of Mindfulness in Plain English, tells us:

 “These two are partners in the job of meditation.
 Mindfulness is the sensitive one.
 He notices things.
 Concentration provides the power.
 He keeps the attention pinned down to one item.
 Ideally, mindfulness is in this relationship.
 Mindfulness picks the objects of attention, and notices when the attention has gone astray.
 Concentration does the actual work of holding the attention steady on that chosen object.
 If either of these partners is weak, your meditation goes astray.”